Skip to main content

 (C) The plan of safe care includes referring the infant to SoonerStart and a medical provider to evaluate the effects of the substance on the child's development.
 When available, a referral to a pediatric NAS clinic is preferable.

-(D) The CW specialist inquires about any plans previously developed by a hospital or medical professional to address the infant's and the mother's or caregiver's health and substance use or abuse treatment needs.
+(D) The CW specialist inquires about any plans previously developed by a hospital or medical professional, including but not limited to a Family Care Plan, to address the infant's and the mother's or caregiver's health and substance use or abuse treatment needs.
 Such plans are appropriate for inclusion in the plan of safe care.

 (E) The mother or caregiver is referred to substance abuse services that include a substance abuse assessment.

-(F) The plan of safe care is documented in a KIDS contact with the purpose of "plan of safe care" and on the Form 04MP078E, Family Service Agreement (FSA)/Safety Plan.
+(F) The CW specialist documents the plan of safe care in a KIDS contact with the purpose of "plan of safe care" and on the Form 04MP078E, Family Service Agreement (FSA)/Safety Plan.
 A completed copy of the Form 04MP078E is provided to the family and uploaded into the KIDS document management system.

 (G) Within 60-calendar days of the plan of safe care's assignment, the CW specialist contacts the service providers and parent or caregiver prior to the plan of safe care's closure to find out the infant's and the mother's or caregiver's progress in services.
-The information gathered is documented in a KIDS contact with the purpose of "plan of safe care follow up."
+The CW specialist documents the information gathered in a KIDS contact with the purpose of "plan of safe care follow up."

 (H) As part of the plan of safe care, the CW specialist evaluates if other service referrals are needed for the parent or caregiver and makes those referrals as necessary.
 Examples may include referrals to receive assistance with housing, transportation or daycare services.

-(3) The CWS specialist evaluates the impact of the:
+(3) The CW specialist evaluates the impact of the:

 (A) substance use on the person responsible for the child's (PRFC's) health, safety, and welfare ability to provide care for the infant; and